From RESO CEO Sam DeBord

 Concerns about potentially derogatory connotations have caused some groups to push to change the “master” terms.
 While use of this terminology by real estate professionals has been reviewed and cleared of discriminatory violations by the U.S. Department of Housing and Urban Development, consumer and professional concerns have remained, prompting some marketplaces to use alternatives.

 As RESO engaged with brokers, technology companies and multiple listing services throughout the country, it became clear that leading organizations are seeking a consensus alternative term.
-As noted in our prior outreach, the term “master” has different meanings to different people and marketplaces.
+The term “master” has different meanings to different people and marketplaces.
 It makes sense for the industry to coalesce around a new term to clearly define what it represents and ensure ongoing productive communication between professionals and their communities.

 RESO recommends that the term “primary” be used in the place of “master” in technology display names where organizations are seeking an alternative label.
 Making this change is neither an immediate mandate nor will it negate an organization’s current certification.